The people who clamor about the exceptionalism of SEC defenses had three hours of bliss on Saturday afternoon in Baton Rouge.

 The low score wasn't attributable to turnovers either.
 The game's only turnover was a Zach Mettenberger fumble when the LSU quarterback simply saw the football slip out of his hand as he was winding up to pass.
 It was just simply controlled by each team's defense, as evidenced by the innumerable times a player's helmet came flying off.

 The Tiger stretch continues next week for the Gators, who travel to undefeated Mizzou.
 The Florida formula for success, with both Murphy and quarterback Jeff Driskel before he was injured, was to play competent enough offense to let the defense control the game.
-With Mizzou QB James Franklin out next week due to a shoulder separation, that may become a lot easier.
+Without Mizzou QB James Franklin, that may become a lot easier.
 Florida's SEC East hopes depend on it.